r00k5A58/pyc2/README.md

 requires scapy (pip install scapy)

-enter the c2 IP address in the c2_config.py file.
+on a client computer, enter the c2 IP address in the c2_config.py file.

-command_list should be a list of commands, one per line, exactly how you would enter it into the cli. use echo >> command_list to add new commands to the file:
+command_list.*client id* should be a list of commands, one per line, exactly how you would enter it into the cli. use echo >> command_list to add new commands to the file:

-echo "cat /etc/passwd" >> command_list
+echo "cat /etc/passwd" >> command_list.*client id*

 probably won't work on windows (i tried to get scapy running on windows 10 and gave up, you might have better success)